stevejay/middleengine-website/src/posts/2022-08-30-quick-tip-regarding-testing-components-that-use-jotai-atom-with-hash.md

 });
 ```

-This technique also allows you to set as starting hash state for an individual test:
+This technique also allows you to set an initial hash state for an individual test:

 ```ts
 it('allows for deep-linking to a search', async () => {